jrperlic/software-portfolio/README.md

 As a computer science student looking to get an internship, I thought it would be prudent to make a software portfolio, a place where I can store my projects.

-The first program and only I have in the porftolio is called `motion.py`.
+The first program I have in the porftolio is called `motion.py`.
 It is a simple program that detects movement using Python's OpenCV library.
+The second, called `detection.py`, builds off the first.
+It uses OpenCV, as well as Haar Cascades, to identify faces and eyes.

 # Development Environment